FrankM89/Random-Password-Generator/README.md

 ## Description

-Generate a random password to your liking, using 4 different characters for the ultimate password!<br>
+Generate a random password to your liking, using 4 different character selections, for the ultimate password!<br>

 ## Built with
 <ul>